evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   ├── TextNode
 │   │   full_match: `Measurement of `
 │   │   inner_content: `Measurement of `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells))` │   │   inner_content: `PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells` │   │   page: `PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells` │   │   children:
+│   │   full_match: `((PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells))` │   │   inner_content: `PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells` │   │   page: `PTH and Vitamin D - many studies`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `PTH and Vitamin D - many studies|PTH may be a proxy for Vitamin D level in cells`